-The Crown is renowned for the attention to detail and accuracy when it comes to its sets, as well as its costumes.
+The Crown is renowned for its attention to detail and accuracy when it comes to its sets, as well as its costumes.

 Amy Roberts is an award-winning Costume Designer and has worked on notable shows such as Call the Midwife for which Amy received a BAFTA nomination, BBC’s Oliver Twist, The Virgin Queen, and An Englishman Abroad.
 With each of these three productions, Amy won a BAFTA award.
 She won a Royal Television Society award for Cilla.

 She has almost one hundred film, TV, opera, and theatre credits including Doctor Who (1977-1983).
 Other credits include; ITV’s Wuthering Heights, Collision, An Inspector Calls, Prime Suspect 1973, The Tunnel, Swallows and Amazons and ITV’s Cleaning Up.
 She was nominated for an Olivier award for The Misanthrope.
 Other theatre productions include Arcadia, The Lady from Dubuque, Phaedra, Aunt Dan and Lemon.
 During Amy’s time on The Crown she has also received a nomination from the Costume Designers Guild Awards.

 Working in tandem with Amy Roberts, Sidonie Roberts is the Head Buyer and Assistant Costume Designer on the Crown.
 Studying Fine Art at Central Saint Martin's, Sidonie went on to work as an artist both exhibiting her own work as well as working with others such as Laurie Anderson, Melanie Manchot, co-curating the works of Nam June Paik and Assisting Jeffrey Perkins on his documentary feature about Fluxus, the art movement and its founder.